-Students who enroll in the PA Director Core Certificate must have one of the following pre-requisites: 1) have an associate's degree in early childhood education, child development, special education or elementary education, or 2) have an associate's degree in any other field, including 18 credit hours of early childhood education, child development, special education, elementary education, or 3) have a bachelor's degree in early childhood education, child development, special education, Education, Students who do not meet the above requirements may register for the course as a program elective with the signature of their advisor.
+Students who enroll in the Early Childhood Management and Leadership Certificate must have one of the following prerequisites: 1) have an associate's degree in early childhood education, child development, special education or elementary education, or 2) have an associate's degree in degree in any other field, including 9 credit hours of early childhood education, child development, special education, elementary education, or 3) have a bachelor's degree in early childhood education, child development, special education, elementary education.
+Other bachelor's degrees will be considered if 9 credit hours of ECE courses appear on the college transcript.

 Intermediate experience with computers such as CIT100 Microcomputer applications is required.